Auditing, Forecasting, and Market Research

 Sales = -$30,885 + $47,049 x Zip (Geographic Area number)

-Used Excel pivot table to summarize sales by zip code area
+Pivot table to summarize sales by zip code area

 As part of small business forecasting, it is key to get a picture of the possibilities for selling products or services in a local market.
 Looking at local markets will provide information about the types of individuals who might buy products or services and how extensive is the company’s geographic reach and what is the competition within the various market areas.